Patio Design Ideas for 2023

 Blur the line between indoors and outdoors

-You can make both your home and your backyard patio look immense when you minimize the division between interior and exterior spaces.
+Minimizing the division between interior and exterior spaces can make your home and backyard patio look immense.
 If possible, go for sliding glass doors or accordion doors that let you open up a wall of your inside space onto the patio.
 The eye will travel easily from one to the next, giving the illusion of one huge space.

 To make this continuity work, use similar tones and decor styles between the two spaces.
 Make your patio into a second living room with rugs, cushioned furniture, and lamps.
 Use the same layering techniques you employ indoors when decorating outdoors: artwork, throw pillows, and little tables go a long way in creating a welcoming space.